Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Feedhorn Nutation

+Feedhorn nutation is required for automatic tracking.
+The feed horn nutates to rotate the radiated energy around the antenna axis.
+This modulates the radar echos.
+Where the echo is strongest the the antenna will steer if tracking, this drives the antenna back onto a tracked target.

+A side-effect of this nutation is increasing the beamwidth, from 3.7 degrees (half power) to 6.7 degrees (half power) while reducing the average intensity of the beam.

+Below describes the nutation settings for the action switch.

 | Mode Knob | Range Knob | Action Switch | Nutation |
 |-----------|------------|---------------|----------|
 | RDR, BST, AIR-GND | ALL | Release | Yes |